n3xtchen/s-99/README.md

 Words are strings of at least two characters.
 A horizontal or vertical sequence of character places in the crossword puzzle framework is called a site.
 Our problem is to find a compatible way of placing words onto sites.

 Hints: (1) The problem is not easy.
 You will need some time to thoroughly understand it.
 So, don't give up too early!
 And remember that the objective is a clean solution, not just a quick-and-dirty hack!

-(2) For efficiency reasons it is important, at least for larger puzzles, to sort the words and the sites in a particular order.
-For this part of the problem, the solution of P28 may be very helpful.